-Hijazi Ware and Sgraffito - Fig. 3.2 form is the same: a thin-walled bowl on One of the earliest sgraffito wares low ring foot and out-turned rim.
+splashed-glaze wares have been Aqaba port). documented in central Jordan.
+The form is the same: a thin-walled bowl on One of the earliest sgraffito wares low ring foot and out-turned rim.
 The to appear in Jordan is this Egyptian so-called "Samarran Splashed Ware" in import.
 Its distinctive pale brown an Iraqi import of the ninth and 10th fabric is decorated with green-stained centuries: It is decorated with stripes abstract florals and zig-zag lines of yellow, blue, and green stain under painted on the unslipped body and a transparent glaze, which radiate under a transparent glaze.
-The design towards the rim from the bowl interior. is sometimes accentuated with sgraffito It has been found in large quantities lines, lightly scratched through the in the Hisban Citadel and has been clay.
+The design It has been found in large quantities lines, lightly scratched through the in the Hisban Citadel and has been clay.
 The forms include bowls (with largely associated with 10th-century carinated, hemispherical, biconical, abandonment layers there.
-An Egyptian or flaring sides), plates, deep cups, and variant is imported to Aqaba in the 11th jars.
-This ware has been identified at century, and finds its way in small Tall Hisban.
+An Egyptian or flaring sides), plates, deep cups, and century, and finds its way in small Tall Hisban.
 Other Egyptian glazed numbers to central Jordan.
-This ware, wares found at Aqaba (such as Coptic of an orange-red fabric, has the same Glazed and Fayyumi Ware) have not yet
+This ware, wares found at Aqaba (such as Coptic green, yellow, black, and turquoise in central Jordan. lines, dots, hatches, and abstract florals Two kinds of multicolored (Fig. 1.3 - Amman Citadel; Fig. 3.4 -